atlanhq/atlan-java/site/docs/sdks/common-examples/classifications.md

 ???+ warning "Be aware of how much you're updating per request"
 	While this is great for reducing the number of API calls for better performance, do be aware of how many objects you're trying to update per request.
 There will be a limit beyond which you are trying to send too much information through a single API call and you could see other impacts such as failed requests due to network timeouts.

-## Remove classifications existing assets
+## Remove from existing assets

-### Removing some, but not all
+### Remove some, but not all

-To remove some classifications from existing assets, you need to provide the classifications you want to keep in your object:
+To remove some classifications from existing [assets](/concepts/assets), you need to provide the classifications you want to keep in your object:

 === ":fontawesome-brands-java: Java"